camunda/camunda-docs-manual/content/reference/bpmn20/events/message-events.md

 * **Process Definition**: A process definition matches if it can be started by a message named `messageName`.
 * **Execution (Process Instance)**: An execution matches if it is waiting for a message named `messageName` (if provided) and its process instance matches the given `businessKey` and `correlationKeys` (if provided).
 The `correlationKeys` map is matched against the process instance variables.
 If `messageName` is not provided, any execution that matches the other criteria matches the overall correlation.
 This can be useful when the sending party only knows a dynamic correlation key but not the message name as defined in the process model.

 Alternatively, it is possible to correlate a message to multiple matched executions and to a process definition that can be instantiated by this message in one go.
-Therefore you can correlate a message by using the message correlation builder as follows:
+To do so, you can correlate a message by using the message correlation builder as follows:

 ```java
 List<MessageCorrelationResult> results = runtimeService